osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 ## `Add hybrid client secret`

-Add a new secret to a Client Credential Client.
+Add a new secret to a client credential client.
             A client can have a maximum of 10 secrets.
             We advise against creating secrets that do not expire.